Bits Bite Back

 I read once from some long-forgotten source that “the black market is simply the real market driven underground.”
 Nowhere is this truer than online.
 The Internet is certainly a market, and its main currency is not cash but popular culture.
 Many of its users, unlike passive consumers of other media, possess a relentless, driving hunger not only to consume this culture but to digest it, repurpose it, and personalize it.
 This is no longer a simple one-way creator/consumer relationship but two-way communication between consumer and product mediated by software; an emerging form of language.

-In a digitally literate society, the reworking of mediasphere product into a neodigital- creole, a language that crosses all digital media — text, image, design, sound — is inevitable and ever-increasing.
-Because this process is freeform and chaotic, and empowers users at an individual level via the technological tools sold to them by in many cases the very corporations that generate the media content that flows through these tools, it cannot be easily controlled.
+In a digitally literate society, the reworking of mediasphere product into a neodigital-creole, a language that crosses all digital media — text, image, design, sound — is inevitable and ever-increasing.
+Because this process is freeform and chaotic, and empowers users at an individual level via the technological tools sold to them by, in many cases, the very corporations that generate the media content that flows through these tools, it cannot be easily controlled.
 And the very ease of sharing, copying, and storing that makes digital content so attractive to use is also its Achilles’ heel when it comes to theft.

 Yet, for media corporations whose very existence is predicated on identifying trends and selling them back to the public, this is one trend they misidentify as plain theft and do not, as traditional Adam Smith-style marketeers, have the language to understand.
 The digital sharing tidal wave ignores copyright and the demands of free-market capitalism as if they were simply blips to avoid in some global video game.
 Digitally repurposing various media (what the Situationists called detournement) also explodes the notion of these media works as sacrosanct, integral, unbreakable entities, and instead snaps them apart into Lego blocks of sound and image and meme, reusing them as tools or toys.
 This process has gone far beyond the bricolage of postmodernism, with collage as its foundation.
 Not only is it an elaborate system of language, with its own grammar, slang, symbolic shorthand, and insider humor, but it also represents a deep subversion of operant free market paradigms.
 In other words, it’s fucking with The Man.

 By their very nature, such consumer-created works as fan films cannot be bought or sold because they are made up of owned, copyrighted components.
 Creators of these assemblages have in effect become mini media outlets.
-Internet users can create “original” work and distribute is anonymously at almost no cost to themselves.
+Internet users can create “original” work and distribute it anonymously at almost no cost to themselves.
 What greater threat to a monetary system can there be than to undercut the dollar value of a product by giving it away?
-Yet to look at the situation in only this linear, simplistic fashion undercuts and ignores what is really going on; not everything, despite what copyright defenders would have you believe, is about money.
+Yet to look at the situation in only this linear, simplistic fashion ignores what is really going on; not everything, despite what copyright defenders would have you believe, is about money.

 Oscar Wilde’s adage from The Picture of Dorian Gray, “There is only one thing in the world worse than being talked about, and that is not being talked about,” is magnified by a factor of a hundred thousand in our media-driven culture.
 To be mentioned in the news, a gossip column, or a web site is to be actualized.
 And marketers live to create the kind of buzz that gets their products inserted into the daily conversations of consumers.
 Therefore, in a very direct fashion, piracy is not merely the sincerest form of flattery; it is the ultimate result of an advertising-saturated society and perhaps the greatest measure of a product’s popularity.